TDG-Platform/docs/ENVI_Spectral_Index.md

 **Data Structure for Expected Outputs:**

 Your Processed Imagery will be written to the specified S3 Customer Location in a 1 band TIF format(e.g.  s3://gbd-customer-data/unique customer id/named directory/).

+###Known Issues
+1) To run the task in a single workflow with AOP the tif file must first be removed from the AOP folder with the additional python commands listed in Advanced

 For background on the development and implementation of Spectral Index refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/spectralindices.html)